UTDNebula/website/docs/maintainers/Nebula API/getting-started.md

 Welcome to the Nebula API Documentation.
 The goal of this API is to provide students at UT Dallas with a comprehensive set of data about everything on campus.
-Currently the API primarily contains data regarding acadmenics, but is continually getting new data and information, so keep an eye out for new features.
+Currently the API primarily contains data regarding academics, but is continually getting new data and information, so keep an eye out for new features.

-## Acessing the API
+## Accessing the API

 The API is hosted by Nebula Labs at: